Jacques Cabaret: History

 Following a number of police reports, in 1975, Henry Vara and Frank Cashman, the operators of Jacques and The Other Side, appeared in hearings of the licensing board.
 Facing threats to the bars' licenses, Cashman alleged under oath that Deputy Mayor Robert Kiley had attempted to solicit a $50,000 donation to Mayor Kevin White's campaign in exchange for using his political sway to ensure the licenses would remain intact, a claim which Kiley denied.
 The attorney general's office investigated the claim and declared it to be false.

 In the protracted legal battle, the Boston licensing board ruled in 1975 that the bars would need to relocate or lose their liquor licenses, a decision that was overturned by the Massachusetts Alcoholic Beverages Control Commission (ABCC).
 The licensing board later ruled in 1976 that Jacques and The Other Side must move their closing hours from 2 a.m. to midnight.
 Jacques remained controversial among Bay Village residents well into the 2000s and 2010s.

 Culture and legacy

 Jacques hosts multiple drag shows per week.
 Drag performer Katya Zamolodchikova began hosting the drag burlesque show Perestroika in 2006, which featured various drag queens each month.
-Other RuPaul's Drag Race alumnae who regularly performed at the bar include Jujubee, Sapphira Cristál, Plane Jane and Kori King.
+Other RuPaul's Drag Race alumnae who regularly performed at the bar include Jujubee, Sapphira Cristál, Plane Jane, Kori King and Briar Blush.

 The bar's alternative drag show #NoFilter was listed as a 2018 Boston's Best winner by The Improper Bostonian.
 In addition to drag performances, Jacques Cabaret hosts parties, karaoke nights, comedy shows and open mic nights, talent shows, and musical acts.

 Jacques Cabaret's motto is "All roads lead to Jacques."